Did you know?

 Redrafts provide you with the scope for improving the quality, content and structure of a piece or body of work.
 One way to accomplish this is by improving the vocabulary by:

-• Using a to replace words with punchier, more effective or sophisticated substitutes.
+- Using a thesaurusA book, website or app which lists words and their synonyms. to replace words with punchier, more effective or sophisticated substitutes.

 While attempting to improve your vocabulary through the use a thesaurus do not be tempted to show off your writing prowess by using vocabulary that is too complex for what you want to say.